MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cbasepane-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Bir `CSize` nesnenin piksel cinsinden denetim çubuğu boyutu.
+`CSize` nesnesinin piksel cinsinden denetim çubuğu boyutu.

 ### <a name="remarks"></a>Açıklamalar